rmraya/TMXEditor/README.md

 ![TMXEditor logo](https://www.maxprograms.com/images/tmxeditor_s.png)

-TMXEditor is an open source desktop application designed for editing TMX (Translation Memory eXchange) files on macOS, Linux or Microsoft Windows.
+TMXEditor is a desktop application designed for editing TMX (Translation Memory eXchange) files on macOS, Linux or Microsoft Windows.

 TMX is a standard XML-based format used for exchanging Translation Memories used by CAT (Computer Assisted Translation) tools.
 TMXEditor allows editing the content of multilingual TMX files.